 My personal suggestion is Herdade do Amarelo, a stunning homestead next to Vila Nova de Milfontes, but there is a choice to all tastes and wallet sizes.

 To make your life even easier, use this shortlist of the best-reviewed rural accommodation in the coast of Alentejo.
-Or just choose your own through the box below:

 In Algarve region, the offer accommodation is much higher but the best places can get fully booked with months in advance.